Curt Smith (baseball): Lincoln Saltdogs

 home run leader in franchise history.
 The shot was his 91st home run with the Saltdogs.
 He finished the season batting .280/.363/.480 with 10 home runs and 51 RBIs over 88 games.
 Smith retired from professional baseball following the season on October 19, 2021.

 International career

+Smith played for the Netherlands national team in many international competitions, including the 2009, 2013, and 2017 World Baseball Classic.
+He was named MVP of the 2011 Baseball World Cup and the 2014 European Baseball Championship, both of which the Dutch won.

-Smith was named MVP after the 2011 Baseball World Cup.
-He played for Team Netherlands in the 2019 European Baseball Championship, and at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019.
+He played for the Netherlands in the 2019 European Baseball Championship and Africa/Europe 2020 Olympic Qualification tournament in September 2019.